chm1975/chm/filecoin_consensus_visualization_toold.md

 ## Key Personnel and Roles

-Five is the proposed team and roles.
-Some staff members may take on multiple resource roles. \
+Below are the roles proposed for the project implementation.
+Some staff members may take on multiple resource roles.

 <table>
   <tr>
    <td>
-    <strong>Resource Title</strong>
+    <strong>Role</strong>
    </td>
    <td>
     <strong>Resource</strong>